Lammy warns it would be ‘wrong’ for Putin to put conditions on Ukraine ceasefire

 The Foreign Secretary has said it would be “wrong” for Vladimir Putin to place conditions on a ceasefire between Russia and Ukraine.

-David Lammy said a pause in fighting would be a “first step” to allow talks to start on “a full settlement” to end the war.
+David Lammy said a pause in fighting would be a “first step” towards allowing talks to start on “a full settlement” to end the war, as US President Donald Trump warned it would be “very disappointing” for Moscow to reject the proposal.

 Talks between the US and Ukraine produced the idea of a 30-day truce, with the US president sending envoy Steve Witkoff to Moscow to discuss the plans with the Kremlin.